Psychosis & Addiction Explained

 How Is Psychosis Treated?

-Treatment of psychosis depends on what specific condition has been diagnosed (for example, bipolar disorder may be treated differently from stimulant psychosis).
+Treatment of psychosis depends on what specific condition has been diagnosed.
+For example, a psychosis caused by bipolar disorder will be treated differently from one caused by an addiction to opioids.
 Antipsychotic medication is now the foundation of most treatment, though psychotherapy and counselling are also deployed.
 Serious cases typically require hospitalisation, sometimes long-term.

 If you are suffering from an addiction and are displaying psychotic symptoms, you need to get help urgently, in order to treat both the psychosis and the underlying substance abuse disorder.